Venafi/kubernetes-demos/projects/ven01/README.md

 Before installing the Venafi components in cluster, make sure to setup the environment

-The `Makefile` provided loads environment variables from `vars.sh`.
+The `Makefile` uses environment variables from `vars.sh`.
 If `Makefile` is not something you prefer to use, you can look at the targets and adapt it to your own tooling.

 ## **Setting up your Venafi environment**